 2Ignore your annoying relatives.
 If you have to be around your super-annoying relatives, try ignoring them when they say something to you, when they do something annoying, or just walk away.XExpert SourceSeth HallLife CoachExpert Interview.
 16 November 2021.Ignoring annoying behaviors (and there are many) is a good way to rise above the crowd and not to engage, even if they are annoying you.XX

 3Do something solitary.
 Solitary activities can build a wall of insulation around you when you are in a place where there are annoying relatives.Go into the kitchen, or a bedroom, just to get away.XWear headphones.X Wearing headphones shows the people around you that you are not interested in talking, and that you’re really interested in your music, podcast, or whatever.XRead a book.
 Generally, even annoying people will not interrupt you when you are reading.
-If they do, just reply, “I’m reading something for // that’s important.”
+If they do, just reply, “I’m reading something for work/school/ that’s important.”

 4Get a social buffer.
 A buffer can be a person who knows how to handle the annoying relatives, like a mom, dad, sibling or friend, who can deal so that you don’t have to.XTrustworthy SourcePubMed CentralJournal archive from the U.S. National Institutes of HealthGo to sourceSocial buffers should be made aware of their role ahead of time.
 Don’t just bring one and expect them to do all the work while you hide out.XSocial buffering should be reciprocated!
 XMethod 2Method 2 of 5:Talking and Relating to Annoying Relatives